 A de facto director is a person who has not been validly appointed or who is disqualified but who in effect occupies the position of, and acts as if he were, a director.

 In addition to the legal categories of director as set out above, other terms are used in business to describe company directors.
 In practice company directors are generally categorised as either being executive directors or non-executive directors.
 However, it is important to note that these are not legal classifications but rather are distinctions drawn under corporate governance best practice.
 Regardless of whether an individual is an executive or non-executive director, they have exactly the same legal responsibilities.

 Non-executive directors are not involved in the day to day management of the company and are appointed from outside the company.
-The rationale behind appointing non-executive directors is that, as they are not involved in the day to day management of the company, they can bring an independent voice and perspective to the board.

 It should be noted that there is no legal obligation for a company to appoint non-executive directors, however, certain companies i.e. companies listed on the Stock Exchange are required to comply with codes of corporate governance best practice which do require the presence of non-executive directors on the board.